runemalm/ddd-for-python/README.md

 Star/follow the project to receive notification when version 1.0.0 is released, which will be soon.

-Feel free to try the framework out already now though, and I'd be happy to receive your feedback.
+Feel free to try the framework out already now though, I'd love to get your feedback.

-Documentation is also on the way for version 1.0.0.
-Full test coverage as well.
+Documentation is also on the way in version 1.0.0, as well as full test coverage.

 ### Theory: